High Representative

 The Foreign Minister functions as a vice chair of the EU Commission and a chair of the Foreign Affairs Council (double hated function).
 Javier Solana has already been appointed for this function but had to leave when it was finally introduced by the delayed Lisbon Treaty.

-The British longlife peer, Catherine Ashton, former head of the House of Lords in the United Kingdom has been appointed to the job in a special summit in Brussels, 19 December 2009.
-She will also be a Vice President in the Commisison.
+The British long-life peer, Catherine Ashton, former head of the House of Lords in the United Kingdom wans appointed to the job in a special summit in Brussels, 19 December 2009.
+She was also a Vice President in the Commission.

 See also Foreign minister